osprey-dcs/feed-core/documentation/index.rst

-..
-LBNL Embedded Ethernet Protocol (LEEP) documentation master file, created by sphinx-quickstart on Thu Jan 18 18:36:56 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LEEP documentation!
+Welcome to FEED documentation!
 ==============================

-Documentation for the LBNL Embedded Ethernet Protocol (LEEP) interface python module.
+Documentation for the EPICS driver and python module for interacting using the LBNL Embedded Ethernet Protocol (LEEP).

-This module communicates with LEEP device either directly, or mediated by an EPICS IOC via the Channel Access protocol.

 Contents: